eclipse-glsp/glsp-website-source/content/documentation/_index/content.md

 For more information on building and running GLSP, please also visit the [GLSP GitHub page](https://github.com/eclipse-glsp/glsp) and the [GLSP example repository](https://github.com/eclipse-glsp/glsp-examples).
 Also check out the [additional external articles and videos about GLSP]({{< relref  "additionals" >}}).

-We are continuously working on improving this documentation.
-If you feel something is missing, please file an issue and open a PR at the [documentation repository](https://github.com/eclipsesource/graphical-lsp-website).
+We are continuously working on improving this documentation, if you feel something is missing, please file an issue and open a PR at the [documentation repository](https://github.com/eclipsesource/graphical-lsp-website).

 If you need more help, please have a look at our [available support options]({{< relref  "/support" >}}).